wjjmjh/react-auth-routes/README.md

 # react-auth-routes

-## The elegant way to protect your React routes via authentication.
+## The elegant way to protect your React routes via authentication context.